juniordiscart/ImpossibleOdds-Toolkit/Docs/Serialization.md

 * `CustomObjectSequenceProcessor`: processes custom objects to/from an array-like data structure.
 * `CustomObjectLookupProcessor`: processes custom objects to/from a dictionary-like data structure.

 **Note**: all of these data processors have access to the serialization definition they belong to.
 When they deal with complex data, like the `SequenceProcessor` or `CustomObjectLookupProcessor`, they may call the (de)serialization process again on an individual element they think needs further processing.
-This way, complex objects are broken down into smaller and manageble pieces.
+This way, complex objects are broken down into smaller and manageable pieces.

 ### Serialization Callbacks